intel/cc-oci-runtime/CONTRIBUTING.md

 ## Closing issues

-You can either close issues manually by adding the fixing commit SHA1 to the issue comments or by adding the `Fixes` keyword to your commit message:
+You must add a `Fixes` keyword along with the issues fixed in the body of one of your commits:

 ```
-Fix handling of semvers with only a single pre-release field
+install: Remove RHEL-specific code to handle missing chronic(1).

+Don't conditionally call chronic(1) if not running under RHEL - just
+check if chronic is available and use it if it is.

-Fixes #121
+Fixes #789.

-Signed-off-by: James Hunt <james.o.hunt@intel.com>
+Signed-off-by: James O. D. Hunt <james.o.hunt@intel.com>
 ```

 Github will then automatically close that issue when parsing the [commit message](https://help.github.com/articles/closing-issues-via-commit-messages/).

+If there is no an associated issue number, please create one.